Shopping in Kuala Lumpur: Central Market

 Central Market is a shopping area dedicated to local arts and crafts.
 It sells a multitude of colourful batiks, the traditional dressing of ethnic Malay Malaysians and other souvenirs.
 Besides that, Central Market also sells sarees and cheongsams among other cultural legacies of Malaysia's diverse ethnic minorities.
 One can also find religious-motivated arts and other trinkets inspired by Buddhism and Hinduism.
 Traditional Malay craft in the form of local daggers (keris), beautifully embellished woodcarvings, traditional kites, songkets among other items.
 There are plans to evolve this place into an art colony.

 Night markets

 Petaling Street

 Petaling Street (Simplified Chinese: 茨厂街) The name is called 'Chee Cheong Kai' (Cantonese) which means starch factory street is reminiscent of the days where tapioca would be grounded here.
 This is the Chinatown of Malaysia, there are plenty of counterfeit luxury goods, clothes and shoes sold here.
 Asian fashion are sold here at cheap prices.
 Traditional Chinese medicines and China-imported books are aplenty in the Chinese bookstores the surrounding Petaling Street.
 There are plenty of delicious Chinese food and delicacies and local fruits sold here.
 Haggling is necessary to obtain the best bargains.
-It is opened into the wee hours of the morning.
+It is open into the early hours of the morning.